The Soul of Oporto

-The alluring district of Ribeira is made up of medieval streets and seedy alleyways.
-It is a crumbling but fascinating
+The alluring district of Ribeira is made up of medieval streets and alleyways.
+It's a colorful and fascinating

 place, ending at a riverfront square ("Praça da Ribeira").

-Wth photogenic traditional boats floating at the quayside overlooked by colorful ancient houses, this is the most picturesque
+With photogenic traditional boats floating at the quayside, overlooked by colorful ancient houses, this is the most picturesque

 spot in the city and the place everyone loves -- UNESCO did too, and declared it a World Heritage Site.

-seems to come by on feast days (especially on Saint John's Day every June and on New Year's Eve) to watch the major fireworks shows.
+The entire city seems to come by on feast days (especially on Saint John's Day every June and on New Year's Eve) to watch the fireworks shows.

 In the center of the square is a bronze cube surrounded by café tables, and just around the corner on Rua da Alfândega is "Casa do